atul-atul/atul-atul.github.io/docs/_posts/2024-08-13-About-Learning.md

 While concepts are more important, knowing syntax helps in learning concepts.
 (Maybe it's just me?)

 Learning with concrete examples helps in the beginning.
 Principle of conservation of angular momentum?
 Remember an ice skater spreading their hands to reduce rotational speed.
 Atomic model can be related to the solar system with the Sun as the nucleus and electrons as planets.
-Later on we can fine tune the ideas like electrons behave both as particle and as waves.
+Later on we can fine tune the ideas like electrons behave both as particles and as waves.

 It seems that learning a topic is best done by learning it with other (unrelated) topics.
 This may seem counterintuitive.
 Interleaving topics, difficulty levels is good.
 Cramming everything about a subject into your brain at a go is not good.